azuline/rose/README.md

 - Virtual Filesystem
   - Read audio files and cover art
   - Modify files and cover art
-  - Filter releases by album artist, genre, label, and "new"-ness.
+  - Filter releases by album artist, genre, label, and "new"-ness
   - Browse and edit collages and playlists
   - Group artist aliases together
   - Toggle release "new"-ness
   - Whitelist/blacklist entries in the artist, genre, and label views
 - Command Line
-  - Edit release metadata as a text file.
+  - Edit release metadata as a text file
-  - Import metadata and cover art from third-party sources: Discogs, MusicBrainz, Tidal, Deezer, Apple, Junodownload, Beatport, and fanart.tv
+  - Import metadata and cover art from third-party sources
   - Extract embedded cover art to a file
   - Automatically update metadata via patterns and rules
   - Collage and playlist management